Italian Cooking Ideas and Recipes

 Steam the Clams

-3. Taste before adding salt.
-The clams provide natural salinity.
+• Taste before adding salt.
+The clams naturally season the sauce.

 Nutrition